meza/TwitchShark/README.md

 `**!allowshark** username` - removes a given username from the blacklist

+## MULTIPLAYER

+The mod WORKS in multiplayer however the experience isn't fully optimised yet.

+- Every person in the session needs to have this mod
+- Only the HOST needs to configure their twitch
+- All the other players can ignore the warnings the mod shows in the main menu

+I will be adding a proper client experience soon.

 ## Troubleshooting

 If something doesn't work, make sure to pay attention to the bottom right hand corner of the screen.
 An error message might pop up.